Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

 \section{Adjoint free calculation of $\norm{A}$}

 We propose a stochastic method to approximate the operator norm $\norm{A}$ for some $A$ that maps from $\RR^{d}$ to $\RR^{m}$.
 The method relies on the Rayleigh principle namely $\norm{A}^{2} = \max_{\norm{v}=1}\norm{Av}^{2}$.
-Within our assumptions, we can not apply a simple projected gradient ascent for this problem as this would require to compute the vector $A^{*}Av$ and we do not have access to the adjoint.
+Within our assumptions, we cannot apply a simple projected gradient ascent for this problem as this would require to compute the vector $A^{*}Av$ and we do not have access to the adjoint.

-The method we propose is a random search method and operates fairly simple: \begin{enumerate} \item Initialize some $v^{0}\in\RR^{d}$ with $\norm{v^{0}}=1$ and set $k=0$. \item Generate $y^{k}\sim \cN(0,I_{d})$. \item Project $y^{k}$ onto the space orthogonal to $v_k$ and normalize it
+The method we propose is a random search method and operates fairly simple: \begin{enumerate} \item Initialize some $v^{0}\in\RR^{d}$ with $\norm{v^{0}}=1$ and set $k=0$. \item Generate $y^{k}\sim \cN(0,I_{d})$. \item Project $y^{k}$ onto the space orthogonal to $v^k$ and normalize it

-to get a random normalized search direction perpendicular to $v^{k}$. \item Calculate a stepsize $\tau_{k}$ by\footnote{It may happen that there exists no maximizer.
+to get a random normalized search direction perpendicular to $v^{k}$.\footnote{This step would break down if $y^{k}$ and $v^{k}$ are parallel---however, this happens only with probability zero.} \item Calculate a stepsize $\tau_{k}$ by\footnote{It may happen that there exists no maximizer.
 However, we will argue that this case occurs with probability zero, see Proposition~\ref{prop:stepsize-formula} and Corollary~\ref{cor:no-sing-vectors-during-iteration}.}